What is the Destination Earth initiative?

 Under the European Commission leadership, and in coordination with the Member States, scientific communities and other stakeholders, three entrusted entities will implement the open core platform and the first two digital twins:

-- European Organisation for the Exploitation of Meteorological Satellites
+- the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT)

 - Digital Europe Programme for implementation of the initiative